-One-third of workers (33 percent) report that they (and their spouse) are currently working with a professional financial advisor.
-In addition, a greater share (38 percent) expects to work with a professional financial advisor if they are not currently working with one.
+One-third of workers (33 percent) report that they (and their spouse) are currently working with a professional financial advisor or representative.
+In addition, a greater share (45 percent) expects to work with a professional financial advisor or representative if they are not currently working with one.

-While professional advisors (27 percent) are one of the most used sources of information for retirement planning, workers use many different sources of information, including family and friends (35 percent), online resources and research they do on their own (35 percent), their employer or information from their work (22 percent), online advice or advisors that provide guidance based on formulas (17 percent), and representatives from their workplace retirement plan provider (16 percent).
-However, 17 percent of workers say they use none of the sources offered (Figure 6).
+While professional advisors (29 percent) are one of the most used sources of information for retirement planning, workers use many different sources of information, including family and friends (35 percent), online resources and research they do on their own (29 percent), their employer or information from their work (22 percent), financial experts or gurus in the media (16 percent), online advice or advisors that provide guidance based on formulas (14 percent), and representatives from their workplace retirement plan provider (12 percent).
+However, 18 percent of workers say they use none of the sources offered (Figure 6).

-When asking which source of information they trust the most, a personal, professional financial advisor and family and friends are each cited by 20 percent of workers, and 18 percent say online resources and research they do on their own is the most trusted.
-Their employer or information they receive at work (7 percent) and representatives from their workplace retirement plan provider (6 percent) are less likely to be cited as the most trusted source.
+When asking which source of information they trust the most, a personal, professional financial advisor is cited by 22 percent of workers.
+The next highest is 18 percent who say family and friends and 14 percent who say online resources and research they do on their own are the most trusted.
+Their employer or information they receive at work (8 percent) and representatives from their workplace retirement plan provider (5 percent) are less likely to be cited as the most trusted source.